AaronL1011/HangmanRUBYPORT/README.md

 ## Implementation Plan

 In order to complete this project by its due date on the 13th of May 2020, I need to create a structure of all elements of the program and documentation to aid me in staying on track, and not forgetting features or testing.
-I have decided to use GitHubs built-in "Projects" feature to create a job board, where I am able to create tasks and sort them by TODO - In Progress and Done.
+I have decided to use GitHubs built-in "Projects" feature to create a job board, where I am able to create tasks and sort them by TODO, In Progress and Done.
 Main features to be developed include:

 1. Main Game Process (Winning and Losing)
     1. Using the random-word-generator gem to set a word to guess